 Wivenhoe Mayor Dame Dannii Minogue welcomed the news, pointing out: “There’s nothing more natural at this time of year than staring at women that have taken the trouble to dress in clothing that leaves nothing to the imagination.
 The right to bare arms (shoulders, bellies and thighs) is part of the constitution of the Democratic Republic of Great Britainshire and an important part of what makes the UK so well respected absolutely nowhere.”

 However, voice of reason Doctor David of Bellamy was quick to poor scorn on sunbathers, pointing out: “It’s all very well everyone getting their kit off to catch some rays, but people need to be responsible.
 Women should only take their tops off if they’re boobalicious, and only in places where men can properly get an eyeful like parks or near building sites – it’s no good doing this in the privacy of your own home.
 Similarly, men should only be stripping down to their mankinis if they’re proper fit.
 We don’t need to see any chubby bloaters with arse cracks and man-breasticles out on display.
 If it ain’t fit, we don’t wanna see it, you get me?”

 Top tips for staying alive in these testing conditions include only wearing brown, keeping trousers completely undone, ditching cravats and cumberbands in favour of fishnets and ensuring that you stay well lubricated at all times.

-The clement weather is expected to last until at least 3.52 on Friday, whereupon it will revert to drizzle and sleet as we wind up towards August’s ‘big rain’.
+The clement weather is expected to last until at least 3.52 next Wednesday, whereupon it will revert to drizzle and sleet as we wind up towards months of proper ‘big rain’.